ashleykleynhans/runpod-worker-comfyui/docs/examples/local.md

 this directory, you should first comment them out before attempting to test locally.
-If the .env file exists and the values are provided, the tests will attempt to send the requests to your RunPod endpoint instead of running locally.
+If the .env file exists and the values are provided, the examples will attempt to send the requests to your Runpod endpoint instead of running locally.

-## Run test scripts
+## Run example scripts

 Once the venv is created and activated, the requirements installed, and the credentials removed from the .env